 The concept of using horses within therapy can be traced all the way back to ancient Greek times, where writings by Hippocrates described 'hippotherapy' (horse therapy).
 The technique became popular in Germany, Austria and Switzerland in the 1950s when the therapy was used alongside physiotherapy for those with physical disabilities.
 In this type of therapy, the movements of the horse were used to influence neuromuscular changes in the patient.

-In the last 20 years equine therapy has evolved to include psychological therapy.
-Today more and more people are discovering how empathetic animals can be in the recovery process and equine assisted therapy continues to grow in popularity.
+In recent years, equine therapy has evolved to include psychological therapy.
+Today, more and more people are discovering how empathetic animals can be in the recovery process and equine-assisted therapy continues to grow in popularity.

 Because of their size